3 simple steps to lose weight as fast as possible. Read now

 Raw food diet supporters believe that eating mostly or all raw food is ideal for human health.

-However, like many of the core beliefs behind the raw food diet, this idea is not backed by science.
+However, like many of the core beliefs behind the raw food diet, this idea is not fully supported by science.

 Research shows that both cooked and raw foods have health benefits.